pjc0247/Rinity2/docs/string_interpolation_jp.md

 String Interpolation
 ====

-__StringInterpolation__ enables you to write more clear code when you needs to concatenate serveral values above string literals.<br>
+__StringInterpolation__ enables you to write more clear code when you needs to concatenate serveral variables above string literals.<br>
 (Likes a string interpolation feature in C# 6.0, but it provides less features and error-prone.)

 ```cs